 Does Microsoft Scan Your OneDrive Files?
 The Answer Is More Nuanced Than You Think

-Microsoft's data practices are often discussed in cloud storagecloud storage circles, but the reality is more specific than the headlines suggest.
+Microsoft's data practices are often discussed in cloud storage circles, but the reality is more specific than the headlines suggest.
 Here is exactly what Microsoft does and does not do with your OneDrive files, and what it means for your privacy.

 Microsoft uses file data to power Copilot and Discover features